arestivo/slides/markdown/http.md

 * **Last-Modified**	The last modified date for the requested object.
 * **Location**	Used in redirection, or when a new resource has been created.
 * **Set-Cookie**	An HTTP cookie.

+> The Multipurpose Internet Mail Extensions (MIME) type is a standardized way to indicate the nature and format of a document.

 ---